Upstream and Prism surveillance programs renewed by US Senate

-The vote Thursday renews Section 702 of the FISA Amendments Act, which authorizes the programs, for six years.
-The House approved a bill renewing the programs last week.
+The vote Thursday renews for six years Section 702 of the FISA Amendments Act, which authorizes the programs.
+Last week, the House approved a bill renewing the programs.
+While the mere existence of the programs caused uproar when an NSA contractor revealed them in 2013, the lawmakers' debates over renewing the programs focused this year on whether the FBI should have to clear more legal requirements before accessing Americans' communications from NSA databases for their own investigations.

 Former NSA contractor Edward Snowden first revealed the programs by leaking information about them to journalists in 2013.
 After the news coverage, the administration of President Barack Obama declassified much information about the programs.

-In the debate leading up to the vote, Sen. Richard Burr, a Republican from North Carolina, called FISA "the single most important tool that we have."
+In the debate leading up to the vote Thursday, Sen. Richard Burr, a Republican from North Carolina, called FISA "the single most important tool that we have."
+US Intelligence agencies say the programs are vital for defending national security.

+Thursday's vote came after Senate majority leader Mitch McConnell, a Republican from Kentucky, invoked a rule preventing lawmakers from considering amendments in the debate leading up to a final vote on the renewal.
+That meant the Senate wouldn't debate reforms proposed by privacy advocates that would require the FBI get a warrant before searching the NSA's database of information scooped up by the Upstream and Prism programs.

+Sen. Rand Paul, a Republican from Kentucky, and Sen. Ron Wyden, a Democrat from Oregon, said these reforms were necessary to keep the spy programs constitutional.

+Paul said during a debate that the reforms wouldn't stop the spy programs, or keep the FBI from accessing the information collected by the NSA.
+"It means they would have to ask a judge," Paul said.
+"It's called the Fourth Amendment."

-Laila Abdelaziz, who campaigns for the privacy advocacy group Fight For the Future, criticized the Senate in a statement for missing an opportunity to reform the surveillance powers.
-Advocates wanted lawmakers to require US law enforcement agencies like the FBI to get warrants before searching the NSA's databases for information on Americans.
-The House of Representatives considered that reform last week, but voted down an amendment that included a strict warrant requirement.
+In a statement, Laila Abdelaziz, who campaigns for the privacy advocacy group Fight for the Future, criticized the Senate for missing an opportunity to reform the surveillance programs.
+The House of Representatives considered that reform last week but voted down an amendment that included a strict warrant requirement.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.